bioinformatics-ua/dicoogle/README.md

  - Java JDK, either Oracle or OpenJDK (at least version 8);
  - Maven 3;
- - [Node.js](https://nodejs.org/en/download/) (at least version 6; latest LTS or Stable versions are recommended);
+ - [Node.js](https://nodejs.org/en/download/) (at least version 10; latest LTS or Stable versions are recommended);
- - npm (at least version 4; version 6 is recommended), often installed alongside Node.js.
+ - npm (at least version 5; version 6 is recommended), often installed alongside Node.js.

  1. Retrieve the full source code from this repository: `git clone https://github.com/bioinformatics-ua/dicoogle.git`
  2. Navigate to the project's base directory, and build the parent Maven project by calling `mvn install`.
-    - Note: if you want, you can skip the npm part: `mvn install -Dskip.npm`; or/and to skip node/npm install `mvn install -Dskip.installnodenpm`
+    - Note: if you want, you can skip building the webapp via Maven: `mvn install -Dskip.installnodenpm -Dskip.npm`
  3. The resulting jar file can be found in "./dicoogle/target".